harshelke180502/UIC_Website/home.md

   - CS461: Operating System Design and Implementation
   - CS463: Systems Performance and Concurrent Computing

-  as well as *CS294: Unix Terminal Bootcamp*.
+  as well as CS294: Unix Terminal Bootcamp.
 I see teaching as the most important part of my job, and thus I spend a great deal of time and effort on my classes.
 In return, I get high marks on [RateMyProfessors](https://www.ratemyprofessors.com/ShowRatings.jsp?tid=1233589) and have received some pretty nice teaching awards such as the [Teaching Recognition Program Award](https://faculty.uic.edu/awards/trp/pastwinners/) (2014), and the [UIC Award for Excellence in Teaching](https://faculty.uic.edu/awards/recognition/aet/aet-recipients/) (2022).

 # advisees